The-Marcy-Lab-School-Assignments/8-0-0-assignment-maggiez13/README.md

 **Deployment Technical Requirements**

-- [ ] Your GitHub page has a link to the deployed server in the About section.
+- [x] Your GitHub page has a link to the deployed server in the About section.
+- did not let me edit the About section: https://eight-0-0-assignment-maggiez13.onrender.com/

 ## Part 1 - Setup